Computation Alignment: Capacity Approximation without Noise Accumulation: Problem Setting and Notation

 \subsection{Notational Conventions}

-Throughout this paper, $\log$ denotes the logarithm to the base two, and all capacities and rates are hence expressed in terms of bits.
+Throughout this paper, $\log(\cdot)$ denotes the logarithm to the base two, and all capacities and rates are hence expressed in terms of bits.
 We use bold font lower and upper case, such as $\bm{h}$ and $\bm{H}$, to denote vectors and matrices, respectively.
-Realizations of random variables will be denoted by sans-serif font, e.g., $\bm{\msf{H}}$ is a realization of the random matrix variable $\bm{H}$.
+Whenever the distinction is of importance, realizations of random variables will be denoted by sans-serif font, e.g., $\bm{\msf{H}}$ is a realization of the random matrix variable $\bm{H}$.